Kleinia pendula (Forssk.) DC.

 Senecio pendulus, Cacalia pendula, Kleinia subulifolia, Monadenium subulifolium, Notonia pendula, Notonia trachycarpa, Notonia trachycarpa, Senecio gunnisii

-Kleinia pendula, also known as Senecio pendulus, is a creeping succulent with green patterned stems and showy, red flowers.
-The stems are brittle, jointed, variable in size and shape, rough from persistent dried leaves, and arch over and touch the soil where they re-root and send out new stems.
-They often will turn purplish in strong light.
-Individual stems are jointed and brittle, up to 12 inches (30 cm) long, up to 0.8 inches (2 cm) in diameter, variable in size and shape, waxy, green to bronze-green with white dots and darker purple arrowhead markings and rough from persistent dried leaf-scales.
-The leaves are scale-like and up to 0.7 inches (1.8 cm) long, shriveling quickly but persisting for a while as pseudo-thorns.
+Kleinia pendula, also known as Senecio pendulus, is a creeping succulent with green patterned stems and showy red flowers.
+The stems are brittle, jointed, variable in size and shape, rough from persistent dried leaves, and arch over and touch the soil where they reroot and send out new stems.
+They are waxy green to bronze-green with white dots and darker purple arrowhead markings.
+The joints are up to 12 inches (30 cm) long and up to 0.8 inches (2 cm) in diameter.
+Leaves are scale-like and up to 0.7 inches (1.8 cm) long, shriveling quickly but persisting for a while as pseudo-thorns.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).